 Buying a car is a popular financial goal for Pinoys, especially for young urban professionals.
-And banks have made it easier to purchase one through car or auto loans.
+And banks have made purchasing one through car or auto loans easier.

-Just save up for the downpayment, then apply for a loan and pay the balance as installment for the next several years.
-In the corporate world, some companies can even shoulder a portion of the purchase cost as part of its employment benefits.
+Save up for the downpayment, then apply for a loan and pay the balance in installments for several years.
+In the corporate world, some companies can even shoulder a portion of the purchase cost as part of their employment benefits.

 While it has become easier to buy a car these days, keeping up with the costs of owning one has become harder.
-The rising price of fuel is just one of several costs that’s making it more expensive to maintain a car today.
+The rising fuel price is just one of several costs that make it more expensive to maintain a car today.

-So before you buy that car, keep in mind this list of expenses, which you’ll have to budget for.
-Beyond your car loan monthly payments, make sure that your income and cashflow can afford all these as well.
+So before you buy that car, remember this list of expenses you’ll have to budget for.
+Beyond your car loan monthly payments, make sure that your income and cash flow can afford all these as well.

-For example, if your office is 25 kilometers away from your home and you work 5 days a week, then that’s around 1000 kilometers of driving every month.
+For example, if your office is 25 kilometers away from your home and you work five days a week, then that’s around 1000 kilometers of driving every month.

-If the car that you’re planning to buy has a fuel economy rating of 20 kilometers per liter, then you’ll consume about 50 liters of gasoline.
+If the car you plan to buy has a fuel economy rating of 20 kilometers per liter, you’ll consume about 50 liters of gasoline.
 If gas is priced at P45 per liter, then that’s a monthly expense of P2250.

-Of course, the actual cost will be higher because you’ll also use the car during weekends, and to go to other places other than the office.
+Of course, the actual cost will be higher because you’ll also use the car during weekends, and go to places other than the office.

 Toll and Parking Fees

-Car owners often forget to account for tollways and parking fees when computing their budget.
-You shouldn’t as this tend to be a significant amount.
+When computing their budget, car owners often forget to account for tollways and parking fees.
+You shouldn’t, as this tends to be a significant amount.

 Repairs and Maintenance

-Assuming your car is in good condition, then you’ll spend around P30,000 per year for repairs and maintenance.
+Assuming your car is in good condition, you’ll spend around P30,000 per year on repairs and maintenance.
 This expense will slowly but surely go up as your car becomes older.

 LTO and Registration Fees

-A number of necessary expenses that will cost you around P3500 per year.
+Several necessary expenses will cost you around P3500 per year.
 This covers the annual LTO registration fees, emission testing costs, and the price of CTPL insurance.

-Again, this can vary depending on the model of car you have.
+Again, this can vary depending on your car’s model.

-A comprehensive car insurance will cover auto accident repairs, bodily injury, and property damage.
-While this won’t happen every year, there’s no price for having peace of mind against such financial emergencies.
+Comprehensive car insurance will cover auto accident repairs, bodily injury, and property damage.
+While this won’t happen yearly, there’s no price for having peace of mind against such financial emergencies.

-Assuming a monthly amortization of P17,000 for a 5-year term auto loan, and then adding up the costs mentioned above.
-Your total expenses for buying that car would be around P32,000 per month for the first 5 years.
+Assuming a monthly amortization of P17,000 for a 5-year auto loan and then adding up the abovementioned costs.
+Your total expenses for buying that car would be around P32,000 monthly for the first five years.

-Once you’ve paid your loan in full, then expect to continue spending around P16,000 per month or P192,000 per year from the costs mentioned above.
+Once you’ve paid your loan in full, expect to continue spending around P16,000 per month or P192,000 per year from the abovementioned costs.

-For example, if you live and work outside Manila, then you probably don’t have toll and parking fees to think about.
+For example, if you live and work outside Manila, you probably don’t have toll and parking fees to consider.
 And your fuel and insurance costs would surely be different.

-In any case, the real lesson here is that you should account for these expenses in your budget BEFORE you get that car.
+The real lesson here is that you should account for these expenses in your budget BEFORE getting that car.
 Remember, it’s not enough to check if you can afford to buy it; you also need to see if you can afford to own it.

 Have a safe and comfortable drive!